ashwinsingh2007/node-serverphp/README.md

 ## Usage

-1. Install node-servephp using ìnpm install node-servephpî also Install its dependency fastcgi-client using ìnpm install fastcgi-clientî.
+1. Install node-servephp using ‚Äúnpm install node-servephp‚Äù also Install its dependency fastcgi-client using
+‚Äúnpm install fastcgi-client‚Äù.

 2. Install phpfpm.
-Latest versions of php contains phpfpm in itself, so download php from ìhttp://windows.php.net/download/î.
+Latest versions of php contains phpfpm in itself, so download php from ‚Äúhttp://windows.php.net/download/‚Äù.

-3. Through command prompt go to the php folder and execute the command ìphp-cgi.exe ñb 127.0.0.1:9000î.This command runs phpfpm at port 9000;
+3. Through command prompt go to the php folder and execute the command ‚Äúphp-cgi.exe ‚Äìb 127.0.0.1:9000‚Äù.This command runs phpfpm at port 9000;

-4. Through another command prompt go to node-servephp folder and run ìnode server.js 127.0.0.1 80î.
+4. Through another command prompt go to node-servephp folder and run ‚Äúnode server.js 127.0.0.1 80‚Äù.
 Here 80 is port number.
 This will start the server.

 5. As like wamp, xamp all php and html files are stored in www folder, node-servephp also contains www folder to store all php and html files.